PietroPate/vim-hemisu/README.md

 Fork of the amazing [Hemisu Colorscheme](https://github.com/noahfrederick/vim-hemisu) by [Noah Frederick](http://noahfrederick.com/).

-This colorscheme only has a dark variant and will use a different color palette.
+This colorscheme only has a dark variant and uses a different color palette.

-#### Note: This project is still in its infancy.

 ### License: